You are looking at 61-77 of 77 articles

 The best-known is the malevolent aspect of the morning star, whose first appearances after inferior conjunction were believed to inflict harm on nature and humanity in a number of ways.
 However, the results of recent studies suggest that the prevalent significance of the morning star was of relatively late and foreign origin.
 The most important aspect of the symbolism of Venus was its conceptual association with rain and maize, in which the evening star had a prominent role.
 It has also been shown that these beliefs must have been motivated by some observational facts, particularly by the seasonality of evening star extremes, which approximately delimit the rainy season and the agricultural cycle in Mesoamerica.
 As revealed by different kinds of evidence, including architectural alignments to these phenomena, Venus was one of the celestial agents responsible for the timely arrival of rains, which conditioned a successful agricultural season.
 The planet also had an important place in the concepts concerning warfare and sacrifice, but this symbolism seems to have been derived from other ideas that characterize Mesoamerican religion.
 Human sacrifices were believed necessary for securing rain, agricultural fertility, and a proper functioning of the universe in general.
 Since the captives obtained in battles were the most common sacrificial victims, the military campaigns were religiously sanctioned, and the Venus-rain-maize associations became involved in sacrificial symbolism and warfare ritual.
 These ideas became a significant component of political ideology, fostered by rulers who exploited them to satisfy their personal ambitions and secular goals.
 In sum, the whole conceptual complex surrounding the planet Venus in Mesoamerica can be understood in the light of both observational facts and the specific socio-political context.

-Asteroids 1 Ceres and 4 Vesta are the two largest asteroids in the asteroid belt, with mean diameters of 946 km and 525 km, respectively.
-Ceres was reclassified as a dwarf planet by the IAU (International Astronomical Union) as a result of their new dwarf planet definition, which is a body that (a) orbits the sun, (b) has enough mass to assume a nearly round shape, (c) has not cleared the neighborhood around its orbit, and (d) is not a moon.
-Our understanding of these two bodies has been revolutionized in the last decade by the success of the Dawn mission that visited both bodies.
-Vesta is an example of a small body that has been heated substantially, and differentiated into a metallic core, silicate mantle, and basaltic crust.
-Ceres is a volatile-rich rocky body that did not experience significant heating and therefore has only partially differentiated.
+Asteroids 1 Ceres and 4 Vesta are the two most massive asteroids in the asteroid belt, with mean diameters of 946 km and 525 km, respectively.
+Ceres was reclassified as a dwarf planet by the International Astronomical Union as a result of its new dwarf planet definition which is a body that (a) orbits the sun, (b) has enough mass to assume a nearly round shape, (c) has not cleared the neighborhood around its orbit, and (d) is not a moon.
+Scientists’ understanding of these two bodies has been revolutionized in the past decade by the success of the Dawn mission that visited both bodies.
+Vesta is an example of a small body that has been heated substantially and differentiated into a metallic core, silicate mantle, and basaltic crust.
+Ceres is a volatile-rich rocky body that experienced less heating than Vesta and has differentiated into rock and ice.
 These two contrasting bodies have been instrumental in learning how inner solar system material formed and evolved.